antimof/UxPlay/README.txt

 used in each pipeline.
 A wired Client-Server ethernet connection is preferred over Wifi for 4K video, and might be required by the client.
-Only recent Apple devices (M1/M2 Macs or iPads, and some iPhones) can send h265 video if a resolut "-s wxh" with h \> 1080 is requested.
+Only recent Apple devices (M1/M2 Macs or iPads, and some iPhones) can send h265 video if a resolution "-s wxh" with h \> 1080 is requested.
 The "-h265" option changes the default resolution ("-s" option) from 1920x1080 to 3840x2160, and leaves default maximum framerate ("-fps" option) at 30fps.